konsumer/dkart/README.md

 ## Firmware

-The firmware runs on the device to emulate ROM/RAM reading/writing data to a microSD card formatted FAT32.
+The firmware runs on the device to emulate ROM/RAM reading/writing data to a microSD card formatted FAT16/FAT32/ExFat.
+The firmware is meant to be compiled in Arduino IDE.
+If you open serial-monitor when it's running, you'll see some debugging output.
+On Arch Linux, I had to use `arduino-PR-beta1.9-BUILD-117` for serial-monitor to work, due to some java error.

-You can also compile it with the included `Makefile`
+Files should all be in the root of the SDCard.
+The fRAM-size is 128K so you may hit limits if you have a ton of ROM files on the SD (limit should be around 8,737.)
+The file-list uses ROM-header-title, so if you have a bunch of the same ROM file-named differently, it will work, but in the ROM-list they will all have the same name.
+You can use this trick to have different copies of the same ROM with separate RAM files (like 1-per-song for nanoloop, for example.)

 ## Software